 Please visit the "Calendar of Events" section on the JCRA Web site for a complete listing of our upcoming programs.

-One new video was added to the Members Only section on the Arboretum's Web site in August and is now available for viewing.
+One new video was recorded for the Members Only section on the Arboretum's Web site in August.

 Content in the Members Only section is password protected and is only available to Arboretum members.
 In order to access these special features, members need to know the password that was printed on the label of the latest Friends of the Arboretum Newsletter or included at the end of the e-mail with the latest monthly JCRA e-Update attached to it.
 If you receive the JCRA e-Updates via e-mail, the end of the e-mail is after Chris's signature line, not at the bottom of the e-Update itself.
 The user name needed to log in is always "jcra."

 JC Raulston Arboretum e-Updates are published electronically every month for everyone interested in the Arboretum and are e-mailed to the Arboretum's members.
 If you are a member and need to update your contact information or wish to be removed from this mailing, please contact Judy Morgan-Davis.